joshuatrefzer/Projekte/V-Server-Setup/README.md

 ## 2. Log in on server
-Following command to log in
+Following command to log in:

 ```sh
 ssh *username*@*123.123.12.12*